 Underinsurance can also occur with public liability insurance when the limit of indemnity selected is too low for your business.
 Many businesses know that a $2m limit of indemnity will be adequate if a single incident involving a single customer occurs.
 But what would happen if a single incident involves multiple customers, or if multiple incidents occur in a year?

 If I’m Underinsured, What Will Happen To My Claim?

 If an item of equipment or stock is damaged, your insurance company will assess the value of your total assets and stock.
 They will compare it to how much business insurance cover you have purchased.
 If your assets are valued at $200,000 and you have insured for $100,000 or 50% of the total value, they are likely to pay only 50% of the cost of repair or replacement.

 Likewise, if you have purchased public liability insurance to a limit of indemnity of $2m and incur a claim and defence costs in excess of that amount, you will find yourself paying the amount in excess of $2m.

 How Can I Prevent Being Underinsured?

 There are several basic steps to avoiding underinsurance with material damage, business interruption and general liability insurance.

-At Insure Online we have produced a one-page checklist for business owners and their accountants to use in order to calculate how much insurance they need for their business.
+At Insure Online we have produced a one-page checklist for New Zelanad's small business owners and their accountants to use in order to calculate how much insurance they need for their business.
 If you would like a free copy of our insurance checklist, please click here and we will email a copy to you.